rayves/Notes-app/README.md

 # Notes App

+## Start Up

+`npm install --legacy-peer-deps` will install dependencies

+`npm run dev` will run the project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: